NCAR/climate-primer-water/doc/ch2_climatewater.rst

 .. dropdown:: What is relevant?

-    Simply stated, the “\ **what is relevant**\ ” question asks you to identify which climate impacts and climate-derived data are important.
+    Simply stated, the “\ **what is relevant**\ ” question asks you to identify which climate impacts and climate-derived data are most important.
 The answer will likely vary depending on the research topic and specific decisions that need to be made.
-    When determining what data are relevant to a study, you should consider:
+    When determining which data are relevant to a study, you should consider:

-    1. Climate data that describe potential future climate conditions relevant to the study goals.
+    1. Climate data that describe potential future climate conditions pertinent to the study goals.

-    2. System performance measures that are relevant.
+    2. System performance measures that are most relevant.

-    For a specific watershed, snowmelt may be more relevant to seasonal streamflow and groundwater recharge than rainfall.
+    For a given watershed, snowmelt may be more relevant to seasonal streamflow and groundwater recharge than rainfall.
 Therefore, projections of snowpack and snowmelt would be very useful.

     Here are some of the data derived, at least in part, from temperature and precipitation projections: